niqzart/pydantic-marshals/docs/assert-contains.md

 ```

 ### Checking Lists
-Depending on the circumstances, two ways of validating lists could be used:
+Depending on the circumstances, three ways of validating lists could be used:
 - Validating all items with one schema: can be done via [`conlist`](https://docs.pydantic.dev/usage/types/#arguments-to-conlist)
 - Validating each individual item, via applying `assert_contains` for each of them
+- Validating list as an unordered collection of literal values, see [`UnorderedLiteralCollection`](#unorderedliteralcollection)

 ```py
 from pydantic import conlist